TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

 ### Create Volume
-Create a new or empty volume from snapshot.
+Creates a new volume from a snapshot or create an empty volume.

-Volumes are not immediately available after created.
-Query volume status and check if it is `available`  first.
+A volume cannot be used immediately after creation.
+Query the volume status and use it after confirming that it is `available`.

 ```
 POST /v2/{tenantId}/volumes